Gravity-Bridge/Gravity-Docs/docs/setting-up-your-genesis-validator.md

 If you are validating on a different machine than the one that signed your gentx, make sure to copy over your `.gravity` folder!

 Do *not* set a min-fee for your validator until after the chain has started.
 On chain start you will have no liquid `ugraviton` that can be used to pay fees.
-Since your orchestrator will need to submit Ethereum signatures to prevent you from getting slashed you must allow zero fee transactions until liquid `ugraviton` is available to fund your orchestrator.
+This guide will walk you through withdrawing some dust, but you don't want to pay yourself high fees until more `ugraviton` is liquid

 ## Download Gravity tools